Everything you need to know about Self Assessment payments on account

 Applying to reduce your payments on account

-You can also apply to reduce payment on account in FreeAgent as you fill in your return by selecting “Yes” in box 10 of the Tax Adjustments form.
+If you’re a FreeAgent user, you can also apply to reduce payments on account as you fill in your return by selecting ‘Yes’ in box 10 of the Tax Adjustments form.

-On the other hand, when you come to complete your tax return it might transpire that this year's tax bill is actually higher than last year's and you owe more than you’ve already paid.
-If this is the case, you’ll need to make a “balancing payment” to HMRC by 31st January of the following tax year.
+When you complete your tax return it might transpire that this year's tax bill is actually higher than last year's.
+As a result, you might owe more tax than you’ve already paid via payments on account.
+If this is the case, you’ll need to make a ‘balancing payment’ to HMRC by 31st January of the following tax year.

-For example, if you’ve made a payment on account of £1,500 towards your 2021/22 tax bill and you find that you’re actually due to pay £1,700 when you come to do your tax return, you'll be required to make a “balancing payment” of £200 to HMRC by 31st January 2023.
+For example, if you’ve made a payment on account of £1,500 towards your 2022/23 tax bill and you find that you’re actually due to pay £1,700 when you complete your tax return, you'll be required to make a balancing payment of £200 to HMRC by 31st January 2024.

 Your Self Assessment tax bill is essentially a combination of balancing payments for the previous tax year and payments on account towards the next year’s tax bill.